Skip to content

 Lenders don’t rely on a single number to understand your situation.
 Instead, they look at multiple factors to see how your income, spending, and repayment patterns fit together.

-In fact, many borrowers are surprised to learn that even without a strong credit score, there are still other areas that play an important role.
+In fact, many customers are surprised to learn that even without a strong credit score, there are still other areas that play an important role.

 So if you’ve ever wondered what really matters beyond your credit score, this breakdown will give you a clearer idea.